Unarekin/FoundryVTT-Fabulous-Drag-Ruler/README.md

 <img  alt="image" src="https://github.com/user-attachments/assets/9ff090c6-48ca-498f-ab50-0a6e54cb0628" />

 The style override options are rather straightforward.
 Color is the color of the element, alpha is how transparent it is.
+Enable or disable to ... enable or disable the overrides.

+The default colors for each of these elements is based on the user's player color, configured in their own settings.

 <table>
   <tr>